7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 8/exercise 2.md

 {122,[{module_info,1},{module_info,0}]}
 ```

 The if-expression in this solution is very similar to the if-expression in the previous solution.
-Therefore, I endeavored to refactor the previous solution to create a generic function that encapsulated the if-expression, then I could call that function again in this solution.
+Therefore, I endeavored to refactor the previous solution to create a generic function that encapsulated the if-expression, then I would be able to call that function again in this solution instead of having to duplicate the code.
 Here's what I came up with:

 ```erlang
 update(MaxMap, NewItem, NewItemCount) ->